+How to build native-looking apps for iOS using HTML.
 Lately, I've been messing around with cool HTML5 stuff a lot.
 One of the things that HTML5 is trying to reach, is the market of .
 A long time ago (when I got my first iPhone), I wrote an article on how to add a webclip for easy access to your website.
 But since then, I've learned a couple of more things on .
 I've created a template/boilerplate that you can use for your next project to create native looking apps for iOS (more specifically: Mobile Safari ) using nothing but HTML.
 Simply build your website starting with this template, bookmark it and you're done.
 View or download the source code and read the comments carefully to see what's needed to create a native looking app using only HTML.
 If you don't feel like fully digging into the source, but learn the pieces bit by bit, feel free to read on further.

 Set the viewport First, we'll need to provide the browser more information about how the webpage should be displayed.
 Getting Started as an iOS Developer.
 It seems everyone has an idea for an app, be it a game, a booklet, a coffee app – the world isn’t short on people who have an idea for an iPhone or iPad app but simply have no idea where to start.